JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 ],[#figure(image("images/trim-tool.png"), caption: []) <trim-tool>])],
 [#figure(image("images/finish-boat-contour.png"), caption: []) <finish-boat-contour>])

-#note[The trim tool is a great way to remove unwanted geometry from a sketch.]
+#tip[The trim tool is a great way to remove unwanted geometry from a sketch.]

 == 4 - Extruding the Sketch